We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 }

 But what about the higher value orders?
-Because they are riskier, the business retain a team of employees to manually review each request.
+Because they are riskier, the business retains a team of employees to manually review each request.

 For each one, an employee will pull up the order details and the customers complete transaction history, and make a decision whether or not to refund based on legal obligations (e.g. Consumer Rights Act), internal policies, and commercial decisions such as the customers likelihood of churn or predicted lifetime value and the ability to resell the product.
 It is a much more complex and nuanced decision which relies on experience and intuition as much as following the rules.
 Furthermore, each decision could take approximately 10 minutes of analysis meaning that it isn't a particularly scalable activity.